MooersLab/tmux-rocks/README.md

 The above image shows the application of a popular thematic tmux plugin, catppuccin.
 The status bar had been moved to the top of the window.
-The ten xtmux tabs (one per tmux window) iniside one iterm2 tab are for ten tmux windows opened in one session.
+The ten xtmux tabs (one per tmux window) inside one iterm2 tab represent ten tmux windows opened in one session.
 The highlighted tab corresponds to the current window.
 The four-digit numbers are at the heart of my project management system.